 What Are Oxford's Acceptance Rates?

 Compared to Cambridge, the University of Oxford tends to have slightly lower offer and acceptance rates, meaning it’s generally harder to get a place at Oxford.
-Here are the statistics for the 2022 Entry admissions cycle:
+The university has yet to release 2024 admissions data, so are the statistics for the 2023 Entry admissions cycle:

 Acceptance Rate: 13.9%